Booking Form & Conditions

-These booking conditions were published in March 2018.
+These booking conditions were originally published in March 2018, and updated in January 2023.
 The holidays featured on the www.farandwild.travel website are operated by Far and Wild Travel Ltd (the Company) which is registered in England under company number 10619351.
 The following conditions, together with our general information and the relevant details set out on the website and in our brochure, will form part of your contract with the Company.

 A. If you book any of our arrangements in conjunction with other services (e.g. flights) which are arranged or provided by a travel agent with whom you book (and not us), your contract for your entire holiday will be with your travel agent and not with us.

 B. For all other bookings your contract will be with Far and Wild Travel.
 The conditions set out below apply to that contract.
 We both agree that the contract and any matters arising from it are governed by the laws of England, Wales, Northern Ireland and Scotland and are subject to the jurisdiction of the courts in these regions.

 When you make a booking and pay a deposit, or pay in full (if you are booking within 10 weeks of departure), a contract will exist as soon as we issue you with a confirmation invoice.
 It is your responsibility to check this confirmation invoice, and to advise us if there are any errors or omissions.
 The Company will try and arrange for special requests to be met but these cannot be guaranteed.
 The Company will not be liable if any special request is not met.
 If you arrange your holiday direct with the Company all correspondence will be forwarded to the lead passenger on the confirmation invoice unless otherwise stipulated.
 If your booking is made through a travel agent all communications by the Company will be made to that address.